keechma/keechma/guides/06-gluing.md

 # Gluing everything together

-In previous articles, we covered all the concepts you need to understand when building an application in Keechma.
+In previous articles, we covered everything you need to understand to build an application with Keechma.
 There's one last question: how do we actually assemble everything together and render it on the page?

 Keechma comes with a library that takes care of that.
 It does the following: